Welcome to today's edition of the Rush 24-7 podcast.

 It's not being selfish.

-It's all about it's all about guilt.
+It's all about guilt.

-But it's it's easy for people to make you feel guilty.
+It's easy for people to make you feel guilty.

 It's easy to manipulate that in people.